Skip to main content

 • When paying an amount in cash, no more than 25 coins per unit must be accepted.

-There are no restrictions for private individuals.
+There are no restrictions between private individuals.

-For the delivery of goods and services, this limit is 10,000 lei (approx. € 2033) per day.
+For the delivery of goods and services, the limit is 10 000 lei (2 033 euros) per day.

 Cash payments of up to 5000 euros are possible for transactions between traders and for a purchase between a consumer and a trader.